-- 17 See Form 20-F, Item 8.A.1. - 18 See id. at Items 17(c), 18. - 19 See Form 20-F, Item 8.A.2. - See Form 20-F, Instruction 1 to Item 8.
-See also S-X Rule 3-02(a) (noting if the issuer has been in existence less than the prescribed number of years, it is sufficient to provide statements of comprehensive income for the life of the issuer and its predecessors); Financial Reporting Manual, Section 6220.5 (a foreign private issuer that has been in existence less than a year must include an audited balance sheet that is not more than nine months old; if the issuer has commenced operations, it must include audited statements of income, stockholders' equity, and cash flows for the period from the date of inception to the date of the audited balance sheet).
+- The requirements of Regulation S-X (S-X) Rule 3-01 are imported into both Form S-1 and Form S-3.
+See Form S-1, Item 11(e) (noting financial statements must be included meeting the requirements of S-X generally); see also Form S-3, Item 12(a) (noting the registrant's latest annual report on Form 10-K must be incorporated by reference; in turn, Form 10-K, Item 8 specifies that financial statements must be included meeting the requirements of S-X, with certain exceptions). - 7 See S-X Rule 3-01(a).
+If the filing is made on or before February 14 (i.e., within 45 days after the end of the prior fiscal year), and audited financial statements for the most recent year are not available, the balance sheet may be as of the end of the two preceding fiscal years.
+See S-X Rule 3-01(b).
+In this case, the filing must include an additional balance sheet as of an interim date at least as current as the end of the issuer's third fiscal quarter of its most recently completed fiscal year.
+Id.
+Under certain circumstances, this approach may be taken if the filing is made after 45 days but within 90 days of the end of the issuer's fiscal year.
+See S-X Rule 3-01(c).
+In any event, interim balance sheets need not be audited.
+See S-X Rule 3-01(f). - See S-X Rule 3-01(a).
 Financial information of a registrant's predecessor is required for all periods prior to the registrant's existence, with no lapse in audited periods or omission of other information required about the registrant.
-Financial Reporting Manual, Section 1170.
+SEC Division of Corporation Finance, Financial Reporting Manual, Section 1170 [Financial Reporting Manual].
 The term "predecessor" is defined broadly.
-See Securities Act Rule 405. - See Form 20-F, Instruction 1 to Item 8.A.2. - 22 See id. at Instruction 3 to Item 8.A.2; see also Financial Reporting Manual, Section 6410.2. - 23 See Form 20-F, General Instruction G(a); see also Financial Reporting Manual, Section 6340.1. - See S-X Rule 3-06.
+See Securities Act Rule 405. - See S-X Rule 3-02(a) (statements of comprehensive income and cash flows); see also S-X Rule 3-04 (changes in stockholders' equity). - See S-X Rule 3-06.
 Under this rule, the SEC will accept financial statements for periods of not less than nine, 21, and 33 consecutive months as substantial compliance with the requirement to provide financial statements for one, two, and three years, respectively.
-In particular, whenever audited financial statements are required for a period of one, two, or three years, a single audited period of nine to 12 months may count as a year if: - the issuer has changed its fiscal year during the period; - the issuer has made a significant business acquisition for which financial statements are required under S-X Rule 3-05 and the financial statements covering the interim period pertain to the business being acquired; or

-• the SEC grants permission to do so under S-X Rule 3-13, provided that financial statements are filed that cover the full fiscal year or years for all other years in the time period.
+In particular, whenever audited financial statements are required for a period of one, two, or three years, a single audited period of nine to 12 months may count as a year if: - · the issuer has changed its fiscal year during the period; - the issuer has made a significant business acquisition for which financial statements are required under S-X Rule 3-05 and the financial statements covering the interim period pertain to the business being acquired; or - the SEC grants permission to do so under S-X Rule 3-13, provided that financial statements are filed that cover the full fiscal year or years for all other years in the time period.

 See id.
 Note that historically the SEC Staff has been reluctant to grant this relief.
 See Financial Reporting Manual, Note to Section 1140.8 (issuer must show unusual circumstances).
 On June 29, 2017, the SEC Staff signaled that it might be willing to grant permission if an issuer is able to argue that the information is not necessary for investor protection.
-See Staff of the Division of Corporation Finance, Draft Registration Statement Procedures Expanded (June 29, 2017, updated August 17, 2017) [2017 Procedures]:
+See Staff of the Division of Corporation Finance, Draft Registration Statement Procedures Expanded (June 29, 2017, updated Aug.
+17, 2017) [2017 Procedures]: